ImperialCollegeLondon/ReactiveTransportAnalyser/README.md

 # Input Files:

-- Distance maps (fastflowdistmap.tif, slowregionsdistmap.tif)..........
+- Distance maps (fastflowdistmap.tif, slowregionsdistmap.tif).

 - Segmented image (with labels 1 to 6) **(See Screenshot 6)**